Acceleration of polytropic solar wind: Parker Solar Probe observation and one-dimensional model: 1D polytropic solar wind model

 In this section, we discuss the influence of the external force on the polytropic wind model.
 In the solar wind, Alfv\'en wave pressure gradient may provide such force as the amplitude of the wave magnetic field can be comparable to the mean magnetic field \cite{velli1991waves,kasper2019alfvenic,bale2019highly}.
 Rigorously, we need to model the amplitudes of outward and inward propagating Alfv\'en waves with two additional equations \cite{verdini2009turbulence,lionello2014validating,reville2020role,chandran2021approximate}.
 But these new equations will greatly complicate the system as they introduce a new critical point, the Alfv\'en point\cite{heinemann1980non,velli1993propagation}.
 Thus, in this section we assume the force $f(r)$ is a known function of $r$, so that the problem can be solved semi-analytically like we did in previous sections.
 The expression of $f(r)$ is

 where $\alpha$ and $\beta$ are two constants, $s = r/r_0$ and $f(r_0) = f_0$.
 Asymptotically, there is

-i.e., the external force decays as $r^{-2}$, consistent with a Wentzel-Kramers-Brillouin (WKB) decay of the Alfv\'en wave \cite{alazraki1971solar,belcher1971alfvenic,hollweg1974transverse}.
+i.e., the external force decays as $r^{-2}$, consistent with a Wentzel-Kramers-Brillouin (WKB) decay of the Alfv\'en wave \cite{alazraki1971solar,belcher1971alfvenic,hollweg1974transverse}, which predicts an asymptotic $r^{-3/2}$ decay of the magnetic field fluctuations.
 The integral of $f(r)$ can also be written analytically:

 We use one dimensionless parameter $F$ to measure the strength of $f_0$ such that $f_0 = F \times (GM/r_0^2)$.
 In this study, we fix $\alpha=3$, $\beta=8$, such that $f(r)$ peaks at $r=2.22r_0$, and we set $r_0 = r_s$.
 The radial profile $f(r)$ is plotted in panel (a) of FIG. \ref{fig:external_force_U_R_isothermal}, where the curves with different colors correspond to different values of $F$ and the black dashed line is the gravity force.
+We note that the choice of the analytic form of $f(r)$, including values of $\alpha$ and $\beta$, is not fully rigorous.
+The only physics-based requirements are that the wave pressure gradient increases in the lower corona and asymptotically decays as $r^{-2}$.
+One can adjust the profile of $f(r)$, which will result in different profiles of the solution $V(r)$.
+But a parametric study of the influence of the shape of $f(r)$ on the solution $V(r)$ is beyond the scope of this study and is unnecessary for drawing the main conclusion of this section.

 We start from the isothermal case ($\gamma = 1$).
 With the external force, the critical point at which $V=C = \sqrt{k_B T/ m_p}$, is determined by

 Obviously, adding an external force below the original sound point, i.e., the sound point without external force, does not change the location of the sound point nor the profiles of $V(r)$ beyond the sound point.
 After numerically solving the critical point from equation (\ref{eq:rc_isothermal_force}), we can integrate the momentum equation from the critical point, which gives